Get,

 The thyroid gland approximately measures 02 inches long.2

-Is vegan diet helpful in hypothyroidism?
+Is a vegan diet helpful in hypothyroidism?

 Maintaining a vegan diet is linked with protection in hypothyroidism patients.10